ITfoxtec/FoxIDs/docs/samples.md

 # Samples
 The FoxIDs samples show user login and logout with OpenID Connect 1.0 and SAML 2.0, client credential grant with secret and certificate, API calls secured with OAuth 2.0 and token exchange.
-The samples is located in the [FoxIDs.Samples](https://github.com/ITfoxtec/FoxIDs.Samples) repository.
+The sample source is located in the [FoxIDs.Samples](https://github.com/ITfoxtec/FoxIDs.Samples) repository.

 > The samples are pre-configured in the FoxIDs.com test track and can immediately run locally in Visual Studio on the pre-configured localhost ports.
 You can also configure the samples in [your one FoxIDs track](#configure-samples-in-foxids-track).